George Quinlan Roberts: Hospital administration

 After Oxford, Roberts went into hospital administration.
-In 1892 he was appointed house-governor of London Hospital and over the years trained the rowing crews of the London Hospital.
+In 1892 he was appointed house-governor of The London Hospital and over the years trained the rowing crews of the London Hospital.
 By 1903, he was secretary at St Thomas' Hospital.
 He was appointed a Commander of the Order of the British Empire in the 1919 New Year Honours for his efforts during the First World War.

 In 1920, he published a brief history of St Thomas' Hospital.
 Roberts belonged to the Worshipful Company of Pattenmakers and was appointed master in 1926.

 Family and later life

 Roberts married Mary Waters at Kingston upon Thames in 1891.
 They had two sons, one of whom was killed in the First World War.

 He retired in 1928.
 He was widowed in 1935 and died in Oxford in 1943.